anujgrp/ChanceCreationPlot/README.md

 This viz displays the locations from which teams create and concede chances.
 Grouping together by assist location shows where the chances are being created.
 - Question 2: Who is your target audience?
 People working in the player/opposition scouting process at clubs or the average fan?

-This would be useful for clubs trying to scout where the opposition likes to attack, and where they are most susceptible to being attacked.
+This would be useful for clubs trying to scout where the opposition likes to attack, and where the opposition is most susceptible to being attacked.

 #### Data